 How to Prevent 'Beard Itch'

 The dreaded initial itch - This occurs in the early stages of growing a beard.
 It can last for up to two weeks.
-It can be so irritating that a lot of men give up trying to grow a beard at this stage.
+It can be so irritating that a lot of men give up trying to grow a beard at this stage and start shaving again!
 This initial itching is caused when your facial hair starts to grow longer, and the sharp edges of the hair scrape against the edges of the follicle.
 Further itching occurs in the days (and nights) that follow because the facial skin that used to be exfoliated by shaving is now becoming dry.
 Any further hair growth will take more of the natural moisture out of your skin.